mgaudet/sm-script-notes/README.md

 * `FunctionNode`: Parser representation of a function definition.
 Body may be null if lazily parsed.
 * `FunctionBox`: A `SharedContext` struct, pointed to by a `FunctionNode`, which holds a reference to an allocated `JSFunction`
 * `JSFunction`: A runtime representation of a Javascript function; invokable
+  * `FunctionExtended` is a subclass of JSFunction that has two additional extended slots, used for saving extra information for specific variants of `JSFunction` (ie. arrow functions, methods, WASM and ASMJS functions).
+These get allocated with the `allocKind` of `FUNCTION_EXTENDED`.
 * `JSScript`: Bytecode used for execution on the JSVM
 * `LazyScript`: The information required to cook up bytecode for a JSFunction after a syntax only parse